adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13 A script that changes the group owner
 14 A script that changes owner and group owner simultaneously for all files and dir.
 15 A script that changes owner and group owner for a symbolic link 16 A script that changes the owner of of file if
+17 A script that will play the star wars